-how much vitamin D is in these foods
+how much vitamin D is in these foodsImage: state of the state o

 These values are based on the adequate intake (AI) estimates from European Food Safety Authority (EFSA).
 They should not be interpreted as nutrient goals.
 To know more about DRVs in Europe click here.